UK-Russia standoff deepens as Moscow cuts UK diplomats

 When asked if that meant London would now have to cut exactly 50 diplomatic and technical staff, she said: “A little over 50.”

-Separately, Russia’s Ministry of Transport demanded Britain explain why an Aeroflot passenger plane was searched at Heathrow airport on Friday, in what the Russian Embassy in London called a “blatant provocation”.
+Russia’s Ministry of Transport meanwhile demanded Britain explain why the Aeroflot passenger plane was searched at Heathrow airport on Friday, in what the Russian Embassy in London called a “blatant provocation”.

-Britain’s interior ministry was not immediately available to comment on the plane search.

 Britain’s foreign office also said on Saturday it was considering allowing visits under consular access terms to Yulia Skripal, who is recovering in hospital against all expectations and no longer in critical condition.

-Russia’s embassy said that it had contacted Viktoria Skripal, Yulia’s cousin, who would like to see her.
+Russia’s embassy said that it had contacted Viktoria Skripal, Yulia’s cousin.
+“Upon receiving confirmation that Yulia Skripal’s condition is getting better and she is able to communicate, she said she would like to go to London and to visit her cousin,” the embassy said.

 The BBC, citing sources, reported on Friday that Yulia was “conscious and talking,” a factor which may influence the investigation of how she and her father were poisoned.